CSYE6255-Cloud-ShyamMylai/webapp/README.md

  - Unzip the package and run `npm install`
  - copy the **.env** file which has the credentials
  - run `node server.js`
- - Run all the tests ( different request methods, end points,payloads, body and  kill the sql service)
+ - Run all the tests using postman